Using arts and partnerships to impact social change.

 This is what sick looks like...

-The Picture of Health or #TPOH is an invisible illness awareness program inspired by CreActiv, LLC founder and COO, Leslie D. Rose's own struggles with invisible illness.
-It seeks to highlight individuals living with invisible physical, chronic, and mental illnesses.
-Through the art of photography, #TPOH shows people living with these illnesses in the manner in which they present themselves daily, focusing on the perceived ‘normalcy’ of people housed in ill bodies.
+The Picture of Health or #TPOH is an invisible illness awareness program inspired by Leslie D. Rose's own struggles with chronic pain.
+It seeks to highlight individuals living with invisible physical, chronic, and mental conditions through the art of photography, in an effort to normalize illness.

 Being so closely touched by a variety of invisible illnesses and having been misdiagnosed, shining light on invisible illnesses of all kinds became a passion project for Leslie.
-This is why she started an online support groupfor women of color suffering with chronic pain (now a general support group for the project).
-But this wouldn’t be enough – she had to find a way to help other people understand invisible illnesses.
 At the top of September 2017, it was a simple Facebook post that asked people to comment with a selfie if they have invisible illnesses.
 Some 100 photos later, Leslie knew the project in her head was much bigger than she could imagine.